paularguello07/paulacv/content/authors/admin/_index.md

 ## About Me 👩🏻‍💻

-I am a Systems Engineer from the Universidad Industrial de Santander in Colombia, and a dedicated young researcher.
-I am passionate about exploring the intersections of image processing, optics, and deep learning.
-I have experience in applying deep learning techniques and optical systems to address complex image processing challenges.
-I excel at collaborating with multidisciplinary teams and am dedicated to driving innovation in the field of image analysis.
-My research interests encompass image processing, optical and computational imaging, medical imaging, and visual privacy.
-I thrive on solving technical problems and am committed to advancing technology through impactful research.
+I am a **First-Year PhD Student on Computer Science at University of Sothern California**, Los Angeles.
+My research focuses on computational imaging, privacy-preserving techniques, medical imaging, and deep learning.
+Driven by a profound passion for research, I believe that technology and innovation can bring about positive change.
+I am committed to contributing to the development of Colombia through my work.